Healthy Watersheds, High-Quality Waters

 Protecting Wisconsin's Water Resources

-Healthy Watersheds, High-Quality Waters will provide a road map for how to strike an improved balance between restoration and protection, all while emphasizing and celebrating the wonderful waters of Wisconsin.
+Healthy Watersheds, High-Quality Waters provides a road map for how to strike an improved balance between restoration and protection, all while emphasizing and celebrating the wonderful waters of Wisconsin.

-The Healthy Watersheds, High-Quality Waters Kickoff Strategy document is now available.
+The Healthy Watersheds, High-Quality Waters Action Plan is now available.

 Wisconsin hosts nearly 17,000 lakes, 650 miles of Great Lakes shoreline, about 86,000 miles of streams and 5.3 million acres of remaining wetlands.
 How do we protect these water resources for future generations?